n3d1117/appdb/README.md

 $ carthage update --platform iOS
 $ open appdb.xcodeproj
 ```
-Note: this project references the StartApp and AdMob SDKs.
-You will need to download them from [here](https://portal.startapp.com/#/pub/resource-center) and [here](https://developers.google.com/admob/ios/download), unzip them and drag the `.framework` files (`StartApp.framework`, `GoogleMobileAds.framework`, `GoogleAppMeasurement.framework`, `GoogleUtilities.framework` and `nanopb.framework`) inside the project's `Frameworks` folder.
+Note: this project references the AdMob SDK.
+You will need to download it from [here](https://developers.google.com/admob/ios/download), unzip it and drag the `.framework` files (`GoogleMobileAds.framework`, `GoogleAppMeasurement.framework`, `GoogleUtilities.framework` and `nanopb.framework`) inside the project's `Frameworks` folder.
 Make sure to select `Copy items if needed` when copying the files.

-Don't forget to change `GADApplicationIdentifier` in `Info.plist` to your identifier and update identifiers in `AdHelper.swift` accordingly.
+Don't forget to change `GADApplicationIdentifier` in `Info.plist` to your identifier and update ad identifiers in `AdHelper.swift` accordingly.

 ## License
 MIT License.
 See [LICENSE](LICENSE) file for further information.